Observation and Modulation of the Quantum Mpemba Effect on a Superconducting Quantum Processor

-Figure~\ref{fig4}\textbf{a} shows the EA dynamics quenched from tilted ferromagnetic states with $\theta = \pi/4$ and $\pi/2$, respectively.
+An alternative strategy to recover the QME is to quench from tilted ferromagnetic states.
+In this case, by introducing the collective spin operators \( \boldsymbol{S}\), the early-time dynamics can be mapped onto the LMG model, a paradigmatic system for studying dynamical phase transitions and many-body entanglement~\cite{2020_SA_xu}.
+Figure~\ref{fig3}(a) shows the EA dynamics quenched from tilted ferromagnetic states with $\theta = \pi/4$ and $\pi/2$, respectively.
 Notably, increased tilt angle $\theta$ enhances early-time symmetry restoration, thereby recovering QME with an obvious crossover.
 The subsystem dynamics are confined to the $S_A = N_A/2$ subspace, leading to the time-independence of the projected density matrix $\rho_{A,Q}$.
 This directly yields \(\Delta S_A(\theta,t) = C(\theta) - S_A(\theta,t)\), with $C(\theta)$ as an initial-state-dependent constant~\cite{supp_cite}.
-Therefore, the symmetry restoration rate precisely tracks the growth rate of EE, while the monotonic $\theta$-dependence of both $C(\theta)$ and $\partial_t S_A(\theta,t)$ dictates the crossover of EA.
+Therefore, the symmetry restoration rate precisely tracks the growth rate of EE.
+However, the QME cannot be detected by EE alone, because states with different tilt angles $\theta$ share the same initial value \(S_A(\theta,0) = 0 \).
+In contrast, EA shows crossover arising from the monotonic increase of both $C(\theta)$ and the initial entropy-growth rate with $\theta$.
 For the ideal LMG model, we derive exact solutions for the EA dynamics, further exploring the relationship among the crossover behavior, entropy type, and system size \cite{supp_cite}.